fserb/canvas2D/spec/display-list-object.md

 Currently, applications drawing text to Canvas are inaccessible to browsers, extensions and tools.

-A DLO allows applications to present graphics and text to the implementation in a retained mode object that can be inspected by the application, by related code (e.g. testing frameworks), by extensions, and by web services (e.g. search engine crawlers).
+A retained mode Canvas allows applications to present graphics and text to the implementation in a retained object that can be inspected by the application, by related code (e.g. testing frameworks), by extensions, and by web services (e.g. search engine crawlers).

 ### Incremental updates and animation

 Currently, applications animating graphics need to maintain display lists in user space, apply updates per frame, and redraw each frame to Canvas.
 Doing this work in JavaScript can be CPU intensive.
-Since new frames are drawn from user space, implementations must assume that changes could be made anywhere in the scene, making potential pipelines optimizations brittle and the resulting performance unpredictable.
+Since new frames are drawn from user space, implementations must assume that changes could be made anywhere in the scene, making potential pipeline optimizations brittle and the resulting performance unpredictable.

-A DLO allows the user space application to describe a scene, draw it, update only the parts of the DLO that need to be changed, and redraw it for the next frame.
-The implementation is able to optimize the update in various ways suitable to its pipeline.
+A retained mode Canvas allows the user space application to describe a scene, draw it, update only the parts of the scene that need to be changed, and redraw it for the next frame.
+With access to the retained display list from each draw call, the implementation is able to optimize the update in various ways suitable to its pipeline.

 This approach unburdens JavaScript execution, reduces call pressure along the API boundary and provides the opportunity for engines to support more complex graphics and animations at higher frame rates.